 It is a metric that shows how well an advertising campaign is doing with regard to the amount of money spent.
 In other words, ROAS measures how much value or return you are getting from every advertising dollar.

 There are a number of different growth metrics you may wanna look at but each metric will give you a piece of the final picture and there is no single measurement that can dictate if your product will grow profitably or not.
-Here are a couple of extra metrics that will help you get an additional piece of information about your marketing growth;
+Here are a couple of extra metrics that will help you get an additional piece of information about your mobile app marketing and website growth:

 - Click to Sign up rate: This metric simply gives you an understanding of how many users really sign up from the number of users who click on your ad.
 It’s important to understand if you’re really targeting your buyer persona or just doing it and hoping for luck.
 Also, Sign up here could be a different event such as trial started or app install…etc

 - Sign up to purchase rate: This metric will give you information on your purchase ratios or simply how many users purchased after signing up.
 You can use such information to enhance your purchase flow or your conversion funnel and gain more customers.
 Also, Sign up or purchase here could be a different event such as trial started or subscribe…etc

 - Average order value: is the average money spent when a user makes an order.
 This information will help you adjust your marketing and pricing strategies and your goal here will be to increase this average order value.